Doctors don’t lie, right? Hospitals never hide mistakes, do they?

 ► More than 7 out of 10 doctors say they’d admit little or nothing if they made a medical error, and most say they wouldn’t even apologize. *

 That means we’ll never know precisely how often doctors make mistakes, because many if not most of them will hide it if they can.
 Or best case, “admit little.”
 Yikes.
 Back to your story.

-Differences Between Settling & Going To Court
+Admitting Fault: The Difference Between Settling & Court

 So.
 You find out about your doctor’s malpractice and decide to do something about it.
 You find the right lawyer and suddenly, the ball’s in your court.
 You have strong evidence and a solid case.
 They know you’ll win, so they offer you a substantial amount to settle.
 Finally, your doctor will own up to her mistake and you can move on with your life, right?

 Settlements, as you may know, are when cases don’t go to trial.
 They’re instead resolved outside of the courtroom.
 Settlements can get the issue decided, put more money in your pocket, and resolve conflict in the shortest amount of time.

 The thing is, they usually involve a payment made by the defendant without admitting any fault.
 So you get justice, just not exactly all of it.
 The hospital gets to sweep it all under the rug.
 Like nothing ever happened.

 Trials represent a chance for more closure, but are a much lengthier, expensive, and are a public process involving more risk (but potentially more reward.)
 Litigation costs and attorney fees can add up, eclipsing the additional money gained from the jury award.
 But we’re getting ahead of ourselves.
 Let’s talk more about how hospitals cover up the dirty details by settling.